ankitsejwal/Lyndor/README.md

 * Lynda course can be downloaded in two ways, either with username + password combination or with cookies.txt file
 * Add your username and password to settings.json and set "use_cookie_for_download": false
-* For organization login - use cookie method('No need to set username/password'), just edit settings.json to set "use_cookie_for_download": true
+* For organization login - use cookie method, set "use_cookie_for_download": true in settings.json

 ```javascript
 // settings.json - File